 With a song to play on each of the Twelve Days of Christmas, some are covers while others are original compositions.
 But each has their own take on the holiday period, whether happy or sad or both.

-Whatever your plans for the holiday period, please remember, a synth is for life and not just for Christmas… may it bring you lots of cheer 🙂
+Whatever your plans whether with the family or in the studio, please remember, a synth is for life and not just for Christmas… may it bring you lots of cheer 🎹🍷

 CHEW LIPS When You Wake Up (2010)

 CHEW LIPS may be on hiatus but in 2010, on the back of their only album ‘Unicorn’ and its subsequent tour, they were on a productive high.
 ‘When You Wake Up’ was a bonus tune recorded and given away as a Christmas gift to fans at the end of that very successful year.
 Delivered with lead singer Tigs’ usual feisty panache, listening back only highlights how much CHEW LIPS are missed.

 Originally released as a free download

 Andy Bell and Vince Clarke’s version of this traditional Ecclesiastical Latin carol continued an ERASURE tradition that had begun in 1988 with ‘God Rest Ye Merry Gentlemen’ for the CD edition of the ‘Crackers International’ EP in 1988.
 With a precise electronic backbeat, ‘Gaudete’ was taken from its 16th Century origins and thrown into the new millennium whilst still retaining its original essence with a cheeky ‘Ice Machine’ reference for good measure.

 Available on the album ‘Snow Globe’ via Mute Artists

 HURTS All I Want For Christmas Is New Year’s Day (2010)